onedebos/super_support/README.md

 - Ensure you have ruby 2.5.1 and Rails 6 installed on your achine

 - Ensure you have MySQL installed on your machine.
-Update the `config/database.yml` file to use your MySQL user DB credentials.
+Update the `config/database.yml` file to use YOUR MySQL user DB credentials.

 - Run bundle to install the required gems